Salma2018170/Automation-Practice-Suite/README.md

 # 🧪 Automation Practice Suite

-This repository contains an **automation testing practice project** designed to showcase my skills in building a maintainable and scalable test automation framework.
+This repository contains an **automation testing project from scratch** designed to showcase my skills in building a maintainable and scalable test automation framework.
 It follows industry **best practices** and modern **design patterns** while using widely adopted tools and technologies.

 ---